terencezl/terencezl.github.io/_posts/2023-06-06-a-week-of-pyo3-rust-numpy.md

 ## My Data Pipeline Problem

 This is what I ran into.
-I have many msgpack files generated from some ML routine that packs tens of thousands of NumPy arrays into bytes in each, like below.
+I have many msgpack files generated from some ML routine that packs tens of thousands of NumPy arrays into bytes in each, like generated below.

 ```python
 from typing import Iterator